 Our instructors take the time to share their approches and knwoledges about the different practices during our classes.

 - Medieval longsword, from the 14th and 15th centuries, as it could have been practiced in the German tradition of Johannes Liechtenauer, including some analysis of wrestling and dagger techniques, all according to the unarmoured style of combat known as Blossfechten

 - Element of self-defense from late 19th and early 20th century, based on savate or French boxing, spiced up with techniques of wrestling, topped by cane fighting (or umbrella) as any gentleman or lady could have used against ruffians

 - Study of different saber combat systems – as an infantry weapon – from an array of sources across several regions and periods, starting with the classical Roworth

-Every person interested and curious about our club is welcome to give it a try for one or two sessions, they’re welcome during any classes session, but not during the U.F.C., we have spare equipment to lend for newcomers.
+Every person interested and curious about our club is welcome to give it a try for one or two sessions, they’re welcome to join during any class, but not during UFC, we have spare equipment to lend for newcomers.